-The Business Law Concentration Program presents a further opportunity for interested students to establish mentoring relationships with faculty, achieve breadth and depth of exposure to the subject area, and acquire a credential communicating to potential employers both their interest and level of achievement in business law.
-Students pursuing the Business Law Concentration must maintain a 3.0 grade point average in the courses designated as meeting the requirements.
-Additionally, students must complete a substantial writing project of at least 25 pages on a topic related to business law.
+The Business Law Concentration Program offers the opportunity to look more deeply into the business law world and to work more closely with faculty who share that interest.
+Students pursuing the Business Law Concentration must successfully complete the designated courses, maintain the required grade point average, and produce a substantial writing project on a topic related to business law.
 Students typically apply during their second year.
-For more information, visit www.law.ttu.edu/acp/academics/concentrations/business/.
+Visit www.law.ttu.edu/acp/academics/concentrations/business for more information.